rackmonkey features

 Finding a Device

-If you want to locate a device, simply type its name, serial or asset number into the find box at the top right of every RackMonkey screen.
+If you want to locate a device, simply type its name, serial or asset number into the find box at the top right of every Rackmonkey screen.
 In the screenshot below we've searched for 'www' and found 4 devices.
-To view a device in its rack just click on the name of the rack next to the device.
+To view a device in its rack just click on the rack name next to the entry you're interested in.

 Screenshot of device search.